My Tulum Travel Guide for a Perfect Caribbean Vacation

 After a long day at the beach and once the sun sets down, Gitano should certainly be one of the next things to do in Tulum for you.
 This bar and grill, which fully embraces its jungle ambiance for an edgier look, serves delicious and modern versions of local dishes as well as some international favorites, besides being a sweet spot to dance the night away after a relaxing day soaking up the Tulum sun.

-Gitano’s auteur cocktails are not only amazing but they also give traditional Mexican drinks a twist – and trying their mezcal drinks is a must among things to do in Tulum!
+Gitano’s auteur cocktails are not only amazing but they also give traditional Mexican drinks a twist – and trying their mezcal drinks is a must!

 Some other great ones…

 Other great restaurants to try out in Tulum include seafood spot extraordinaire Casa Jaguar, Yucatan food place Arca and Maria del Mar Hotel’s MINA, a Mexican-Argentine fusion eatery to cater to those who love both cuisines.
-Eating delicious natural food was one of my favorite things to do in Tulum!
+Eating delicious natural food is a highlight of town!

 The Tulum vibe is something special, sort of relaxed boho-glam.
 If you are in for the party, the beach side of Tulum is not the place to be.
 You can for sure dance the night away at Gitano but it is more a low-key hangout than a frenetic part.
-All the coolest things to do in Tulum are more related to looking within and connecting with nature.
+All the coolest local activities are more related to looking within and connecting with nature.

 As the people we met said, Playa (Playa del Carmen) is the place for party dwellers.
 Tulum is the place to calm down, charging batteries and enjoy some true boutique luxury.
-The list of things to do in Tulum is always topped by relaxation!
+Relaxation is a major local selling point!

 6 Things to do in Tulum

 Although the total population of Tulum is less than 20,000 people, this hidden little corner in the Riviera Maya is filled with wonders, and it’s also close to some of the most fascinating spots in the region.
-So if you get tired of the beach life here are 6 things to do in Tulum that for sure will make your stay here even more interesting!
+So if you get tired of the beach life here are 6 Tulum activities that will make your stay here more interesting!

 1. Yoga & Mindfulness

 With its perfect location between the jungle and the Caribbean sea, plus its vast pre-hispanic history and Mayan heritage, it’s no wonder that Tulum has turned into a go-to destination for travelers who long to feel connected to the Earth and its many blessings.
-There are shalas everywhere – yoga is one of the most popular things to do in Tulum!
+There are shalas everywhere – yoga is popular here!

 Azulik Eco-Resort & Maya Spa provides, as a whole, an experience like no other, with plenty of things to do in Tulum.
 It mixes eco-conscious traveling with ancient pre-hispanic traditions while on the edge of the iconic Mayan site.
 Among many other rich experiences, they have an amazing and very different yoga shala.
 The wooden Azulik Dome, resembling a bird’s nest, which is a place so mindfully created for spirituality that it was built using Sacred Geometry, providing an even deeper connection with the practice.

 Still, there are many other available options for yogis visiting Tulum, including the positively gorgeous Holistika Tulum shala and the Yäan Wellness Energy Spa, a Traveller Magazine-awarded secret spot in the Caribbean.
-As you can see, there are plenty of things to do in Tulum for those looking for places to look within.
+As you can see, there are plenty of local activities for those looking for places to look within.

 2. Shopping in the many Cute Design Boutiques